Stephanie VanBrakle Prothro: Alabama

 On July 11, 2011, VanBrakle Prothro was named pitching coach for Alabama.

 Memphis

 On August 18, 2022, VanBrakle Prothro was named head coach of the Memphis Tigers softball team.
+On June 17, 2024, VanBrakle Prothro resigned as head coach of the Tigers after two seasons.

+Florida

+On June 17, 2024, VanBrakle Prothro was named pitching coach for Florida.

 Personal life

 VanBrakle Prothro is married to Quintin Prothro.